 Working Membership Info

 Working Member commitment - April 1st through to the end of October.
-Working Memberships are available only to those people who interview with Dennis first.
+Working Memberships are available only to those who interview with Dennis Stenson first.
 Please do not sign up for a working membership until have talked to Dennis in person.
 He will begin scheduling working member interviews February 3, 2015.

 Benefits of a working member

 Fresh air, being in sunshine and weather of all kinds